Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: System Monitor I/O <luminadesktopplugin8>` Shows
 the "Disk I/O" tab of the System Monitor plugin.
-Displayed are the current read and write speeds of the connected hardware, which in this case is hard drive and cd player.
+Displayed are the current read and write speeds of the connected hardware, which in this case is a hard drive and cd player.

-Keep track of system statistics such as CPU/Memory usage and CPU temperatures.

 .. _menu plugins:

 Menu Plugins
 ============

-The right-click menu will always display the name of the current virtual desktop at the top and the shutdown options on the bottom, as pictured in :numref:`Figure %s: Default Menu <luminamenuplugin1>`.
-The user can customize the rest of the menu at their leisure.
+Menu plugins are the options which appear when the user right-clicks on the main desktop screen in Lumina.
+Two elements the right-click menu will always display are the name of the current virtual desktop at the top of the menu and the shutdown options on the bottom, as pictured in :numref:`Figure %s: Default Menu <luminamenuplugin1>`.

 .. _luminamenuplugin1:

 .. figure:: images/luminamenuplugin1.png

-Right Click :menuselection:`Preferences --> Desktop --> Interface Configuration --> Context Menu and Plugins`
+The user can customize what appears between these two elements of the menu however they wish.
+To customize the right-click menu, click :menuselection:`Start Menu --> Preferences --> Desktop --> Interface Configuration --> Context Menu and Plugins`.

 .. _Menu Applications: